gplassard/monorepo-profiles/README.md

    excludedPaths:
      - "path/to/exclude"
    ```
+   You can also define multiple profiles in a single file by separating them with `-----` (five hyphens), which is the standard YAML document separator.

 2. The plugin will automatically detect and apply the profile
 3. To select and toggle profiles, use the "Select Monorepo Profiles" action from the Tools menu or press Ctrl+Alt+P